alrocar/locked_screen/README.md

 - aa.sh: To be executed as a daemon to collect traces
 - hr.py: To clock-in/clock-out to FactorialHR.
 I don't have access to my org authentication secrets so it uses Selenium to log in and get a cookie session for the API.

-I built this script for myself, I don't expect to work on any other computer than mine.
+I built this script for myself, I don't expect to work on any other setup than mine.
 You can try to tweak it to your needs if you want.

 aa.sh uses:
 - yabai: to get the current desktop